 And that's it!
 You can view the test output to see every action mabl takes along the journey, including inputs used.
 Data-Driven Testing is a great way to stay organized, and keep your tests versatile.

 We've added thousands of rows to our data tables when testing mabl's Data-Driven Testing functionality internally.
-Go ahead and put us to the test with your own test suite! mabl is free to try for 21 days.Back to the blog
+Go ahead and put us to the test with your own test suite!
+Try mabl out for free.Back to the blog